fh9g12/webpage/_pages/home.md

 ---
 title: "Home"
 layout: homelay
-sitemap: false
+sitemap:
+  priority: 1.0
+  changefreq: weekly
 permalink: /
 ---

-### Welcome!

-Welcome to my Academic profile!
-I work on the experimental and numerical aeroelastic testing of highly flexible aircraft, developing modelling tools to evaluate nonlinear deflections and assess novel load alleviation strategies for next-generation aircraft.
+### Welcome to My Academic Profile

+I am a Lecturer in Aerospace Engineering at the University of Bristol, specializing in experimental and numerical aeroelastic testing of highly flexible aircraft.
+My research focuses on developing modelling tools to evaluate nonlinear deflections and assess novel load alleviation strategies for next-generation aircraft.

-### About me
+### About Dr. Fintan Healy

 I am an aerospace researcher focused on the aeroelastic behaviour of highly flexible aircraft.
 I have a background in structural dynamics, experimental testing, and numerical modelling, developed through my engineering studies and a stint in industry.